How Much Do Prescription Drugs Cost Without Insurance

 Pharmaceutical companies.
 Pharmaceutical companies make and sell drugs but don’t break down pricing or why costs can greatly exceed research-and-development (R&D) expenses.
 Some pharmaceutical companies will purchase existing drugs and still raise prices.

 Pharmacy benefit managers (PBMs).
 PBMS works on behalf of health insurance companies or employers and negotiates upfront discounts on the prices of prescription drugs with pharmaceutical companies, as well as rebates, which reward favorable coverage of a particular drug (and the resulting increase in utilization by a health plan’s patients).
 These prescription drug agreements are kept secret, so it is unknown if savings ever reach the patients.

 Health insurance companies.
-Health insurance companies are responsible for approving treatments, setting co-pays, and determine prices along with PBMs to evaluate how much patients pay for drugs.
-Often, they decide coverage options based on what maximizes company profits.
+Health insurance companies are responsible for approving treatments, setting co-pays, and determining prices along with PBMs to evaluate how much patients pay for drugs.
+Often, they decide on coverage options based on what maximizes company profits.

 Since the determination of most prescription drug costs involves very little transparency toward the consumer, organizations are working to improve this process.

 Prescription Drug Costs Frequently Asked Questions (FAQs)

-Prescription drugs costs can be confusing, and you may not always know how to navigate them.
+Prescription drug costs can be confusing, and you may not always know how to navigate them.
 Below we answer several frequently asked questions.

 Are prescriptions always less expensive with insurance?

-Not always; and there are few reasons why your prescription will cost more using insurance:
+Not always; and there are a few reasons why your prescription will cost more using insurance: